13 Amazing -- and Surprising -- Uses of Facial Recognition Technology

 Identifying missing children, helping the blind, catching shoplifters, tracking churchgoers -- these are only a number of ways facial recognition is being used today.

-Check out these 10 amazing uses of facial recognition technology.
+Check out these 11 amazing -- and surprising -- uses of facial recognition technology.

 Snapchat is seeking new ways to protect people’s privacy in images.
 In a recently filed patent, the company discusses using an advanced facial recognition technology to scan photos and decide whether to refuse sharing the image or automatically cover the faces of some individuals in the image with emojis to ensure their privacy.